Homepage > Journal > Exploratory research

 Do you want to perform UX Research?

-No single method or research technique is really hidden behind the term Exploratory Research.
+No single method or research technique is hidden behind the term exploratory research/exploratory study.

-It is a collective name for any combination of methods and techniques that a research team (UX Research) wants to use to deepen its understanding of product usage methods or end users' previously unknown needs.
+It's a collective name for any combination of methods and techniques that a research team (UX research) wants to use to deepen its understanding of product usage methods or end users' previously unknown needs.
+It allows researchers to generate hypotheses for further research.
+Moreover, even small sample sizes are enough for this type of research.

-While Exploratory Research can be done at any stage of digital product development, it is definitely worth using it as early as possible.
+Exploratory research can be conducted at any stage of digital product development, but it's worth using it as early as possible.

-This makes it possible to build a product focused on the end user's needs, capabilities, expectations, and experiences from the beginning.
+This allows you to build a product focused on the end user's needs, capabilities, expectations, and experiences from the beginning.

 In other words, it makes it possible to improve products and enhance the user experience.